typedpath/cloudformation2kotlin/readme.md

 gradle publishToMavenLocal
 </pre>
 This will take the aws json schema definitions (copied from https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-resource-specification.html) convert them to kotlin and bundle them into a maven artifact along with some helper code.
 Currently not all the schemas are converted - only a subset in directory cloudformation2kotlin/**/us-east1_active/
-It also includes some classes create manually because I can find a schema definition for them e.g. IamPolicy and serverless resources such as
+It also includes some classes create manually because I can find a schema definition for them e.g. IamPolicy and serverless resources such as __AWS::Serverless::Function__

 ## Running tests
 make sure the default aws user in ~/.aws has admin permissions!